willfurnass/sheffield_hpc/bessemer/groupnodes/dcs-acad-gpu-nodes.rst

    Re-add the following after setting it up:

-   3. General pre-emptable access to both nodes
+   3. General preemptable access to both nodes

    Users other than the academics and their collaborators can make use of idle time on these nodes and other nodes by submitting batch jobs and starting interactive sessions using a :ref:`particular partition <slurm_access_priv_nodes>`:

    * Partition: ``preempt``

-   These jobs can be pre-empted by jobs submitted to the ``dcs-acad-pre`` and ``dcs-acad`` partitions.
+   These jobs can be preempted by jobs submitted to the ``dcs-acad-pre`` and ``dcs-acad`` partitions.

 .. _Carolina Scarton: https://www.sheffield.ac.uk/dcs/people/academic/carolina-scarton